rust-lang/cargo/src/doc/src/reference/config.md

 `CARGO_REGISTRIES_<name>_TOKEN` where `<name>` is the name of the registry in all capital letters.

+> **Note:** Cargo also reads and writes credential files without the `.toml`
+> extension, such as `.cargo/credentials`.
+Support for the `.toml` extension
+> was added in version 1.39.
+In version 1.68, Cargo writes to the file with the
+> extension by default.
+However, for backward compatibility reason, when both
+> files exist, Cargo will read and write the file without the extension.

 ### Configuration keys

 This section documents all configuration keys.
 The description for keys with